GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deploytosandbox.md

 ![ssh from cloud console](./images/sshscreenshot.png)

-3. Upload the zip file generated in step 1, use the top right button in the SSH window.
+3. Upload the ZIP file generated in step 1, use the top right button in the SSH window.

 ![ssh upload file](./images/sshuploadfile.png)